-WATER EDUCATION For Grades 6-12

-Cascade Water Alliance offers fun, hands-on lessons for students to explore the fascinating world of water!
+WATER EDUCATION For Grades 6-12 Cascade Water Alliance offers fun, hands-on lessons for students to explore the fascinating world of water!
 All lessons are tailored to our region and are offered, free of charge, to schools within the water service areas of Cascade members.

-AquaPals [Grades 6-12]

-Cascade Water Alliance and Nature Vision have developed the AquaPals program to facilitate student awareness on local water conservation practices.
-Classes may participate in AquaPals in one of two ways: as a one-time project day after an initial Cascade Water Alliance sponsored program or as a Blue Team series where the class receives multiple programs that culminate in a project day.
-If classes choose the one-time project day, they will design posters to highlight water saving methods and discourage water wasting habits with their entire school.

-Contact us today to learn more or register!

-Salmon Cycle
+Salmon Cycle\

 [Grades 6-12]

 Discover the connection between salmon, people, and the water we share.
 The salmon life cycle and what this keystone species requires from its ecosystem is discussed.
-Students will explore water quality issues and understand why healthy salmon habitat is good for Northwest ecosystems and people, too!
+Students will explore water quality issues and understand why healthy salmon habitat is good for Northwest ecosystems and people too!

-Water Supply
+Water Supply\

 [Grades 6-9]

 Do you know where your drinking water comes from?
 Discover the path clean water takes from its natural source all the way to your faucet!
 Students will explore the human and natural factors that affect our water supply, and what actions they can take to keep this important natural resource pristine as our population grows.

-All programs can now be taught in small groups in person, remotely via video call, or in hybrid format with a shortened lesson and supplemental materials:
+All programs can be done in-person.

+Starred \ programs can be done as a video call:

 https://naturevision.org/cascade-water-alliance/#remotelearningprograms

 Drip Irrigation

 [Grades 6-7]

 Students will explore how drip irrigation systems can help us use water more efficiently in home and school gardens.
 Students will experience an example of systems thinking between natural cycles and human-built environments through interactive games and models.

-Watershed Ecosystems
+Watershed Ecosystems\

 [Grades 6-8]

 We all live in a watershed, and it is up to us to keep the water that flows through it clean and plentiful.
 We introduce students to their own local watershed and to the plants and animals that share this important ecosystem with us.
 Students will also learn how a healthy environment cleans water naturally and gain insight on the impact of humans on this system.
 Positive human actions on the combined natural and human built environments are discussed.
 It is okay to register as a separate program or as prerequisite to Watershed Field Experience.

-Water Conservation
+Water Conservation\

 [Grades 6-9]

 Did you know that our area receives less rainfall in the summer months than Miami, Florida?
 Join us for an interactive lesson that will explore what our community can do to conserve our water indoors and outdoors.
 Students will learn why we need to save water and what every person can do to use water wisely to help keep more water in our local water bodies for wildlife and future generations.